Sneferu: Bent pyramid

-With the increase of innovation in Sneferu's building projects, one expects that his last pyramid, the Red Pyramid, will show the greatest complexity and change in architecture yet.
-Upon first glance, one may be disappointed seeing that the construction of the Red Pyramid seemingly is simpler than its predecessor.
-Lepre points out that some of the internal innovations that the previous pyramids boast seem to be missing in the king's last monument.
+Red Pyramid

+Despite being Sneferu's final pyramid, the Red Pyramid has a more simple design compared to its predecessor, with some of the earlier internal innovations missing.
 Although the chambers and burial vaults are all present in the monument's main body, no ascending passageway has been excavated, nor is there evidence of a western entrance or diagonal portcullis.
 Although the absence of these features have dissuaded many archaeologists from further studying the Red Pyramid, Lepre is convinced that there are secret chambers waiting to be uncovered within the stone superstructure.

+In 1950, fragments of human remains were found in the passage way of the Red Pyramid and examined by Dr. Ahmed Mahmud el Batrawi.
+The remains and wrappings were found to be consistent with 4th dynasty mummification techniques.
+Whether these humain remains belong to Sneferu is uncertain.

-Considering that the remains of King Sneferu have not yet been found, it still may be possible that his sarcophagus and mummy lie hidden in his mysterious last structure.
+Considering that the remains of King Sneferu have not yet been found or positively identified, it still may be possible that his sarcophagus and actual mummy lie hidden in his Red Pyramid in a hidden chamber.
 Lepre claims: "the Red pyramid remains one of the chief pyramids that may possibly contain secret chambers, not the least of which may be the true burial chamber of King Sneferu himself."
-Whether or not this conjecture is true is left to modern archaeologists to determine.

 Sneferu's architectural innovations served as a catalyst for later pyramid builders to build on.
 The first king of the fourth dynasty set a challenging precedent for his successors to match, and only Khufu's Great Pyramid can rival Sneferu's accomplishments.
 As time progressed and ideology changed in Ancient Egypt, the monuments of the kings decreased greatly in size.
 As the Pyramid of Menkaure is only a fraction of the size of the previous pyramids, the focus of Egyptian ideology might have shifted from the worship of the king to the direct worship of the sun god, Ra.